Conrad Dorso and John the One-Eyed

 Conrad Dorso (or Conrad Tors) was a lay Dominican who, with his associate, the secular priest John the One-Eyed, assisted the Papal Inquisition in Germany from 1231 until they were murdered in 1233.

 The Gesta Treverorum implies that Conrad and John may have been former heretics.
 John had only one eye and one hand.
 He claimed a special power to recognize heretics with his eye.
-In June 1227, Pope Gregory IX ordered the heresy investigator Conrad of Marburg to cooperated with Conrad and John.
+In June 1227, Pope Gregory IX ordered the heresy investigator Conrad of Marburg to cooperate with Conrad and John.
 According to the Chronicon Wormatiense, Conrad and John arrived in the Upper Rhineland and Worms in 1231.
 The anonymous chronicler describes their method of inquisition:

 These two first began ... among the poor, saying that they could recognize heretics.
 And they began to burn them as certain of them confessed that they were guilty and did not wish to abandon their sects.
 When the people saw that they were burning people of this type, they continually supported and aided Conrad and John ...
 When these two men saw that the people supported them in this manner, they kept on going further and seized whomever they wished in whatever city or village they wanted.
 They did not offer any evidence other than saying to the judges: "these are heretics, we wash our hands of them."
 It was therefore left for the judges to burn these people.
 But they did not keep to either the letter or the spirit of sacred scripture.
 The whole of the clergy everywhere was very upset about this.
 But because the common rabble everywhere clung to these unjust judges, their will prevailed everywhere.
 They condemned many people who in the hour of death called upon Lord Jesus Christ with all of their hearts, and implored the aid of the holy mother of God and of all the saints even while they were in the blazing fire.
 Hear how horrible this was!